Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Growth in the number of mobile subscribers in recent years has been helped by the poor condition of much of the country’s fixed-line infrastructure.
 Underinvestment in infrastructure by Copaco has meant that lift Paraguay’s teledensity remains very low for the region.
 There is little expectation that the situation will be addressed effectively until the operator is restructured.
-Despite this the number of mobile subscriptions fell in 2017, partly due to economic constraints and partly due to price competition among operators which has made it less attractive to have SIM cards from different networks.
+Despite this the number of mobile subscriptions fell in recent years, partly due to economic constraints and partly due to price competition among operators which has made it less attractive to have SIM cards from different networks.

 Another major drawback for Copaco and for Paraguay’s telecom sector generally is the country’s landlocked position, which makes it dependant on neighbouring nations for interconnection with submarine cable networks.
 This has driven up the price of broadband services, hampered growth in the sector and resulted in relatively low penetration.
 Available technologies include DSL, cable modem, FttP, and WiMAX.
 Copaco has a near-monopoly in the DSL market, given that there is little regulatory provision for unbundled local loops and other access mechanisms.
 DSL is the main fixed broadband technology, but it is unavailable in much of the country due to low teledensity.
 There is a fast-growing fibre broadband market, though the number of subscribers remains small while network builds remain limited to certain pockets within the major cities.